 - The fifth chakra is the throat chakra or Vishuddha chakra.
 Its color is blue, so we choose gemstones like sapphire, topaz, lapis lazuli, and kyanite for our throat chakra jewellery.
 The beej mantra HAM is a central aspect of some of our throat chakra amulets as well.
 One of the most striking aspects of our throat chakra amulets is the ring of sixteen lotus petals representing the nadis.
 The throat chakra is associated with communication, self-expression, and independence.

 - The sixth chakra has an especially fascinating name: it is known as the third eye chakra.
 It is located on the forehead between the eyebrows.
 In Sanskrit, the third eye chakra is the Ajna chakra.
 Because its color is purple, we use amethysts in different shades of violet in our third eye chakra jewellery.
 Because this chakra has just two nadis, its shape is quite distinctive, with a single lotus petal on each side.
 Some of our spiritual jewellery representing the third eye chakra also incorporates the traditional Sanskrit mantra KSHAM.
-As the name suggests, the third eye chakra is the chakra of inspiration, intuition, and higher knowing.
+As the name suggests, the third eye chakra is the chakra of inspiration, intuition, and perception.

 - The seventh chakra, located at the highest point of the head, is the crown chakra or Sahasrara chakra, also known as the Buddha chakra.
 To indicate its brilliant clarity, we use gemstones like pink sapphire, lavender stone, and rock crystal in our crown chakra jewellery.
 The universal mantra OM in beautiful Sanskrit lettering also graces a number of our crown chakra amulets.
 As the crown chakra connects with an infinite number of nadis, our spiritual jewellery representing this chakra shows an intricate burst of “countless” lotus petals.
-The crown chakra is the point where the individual connects with the universal being.
+The crown chakra is the point where the individual connects with the universal being - the state of enlightenment.
 This makes it one of the most meaningful and inspirational of our chakra jewellery designs.

 You can find more details about the seven chakras and our spiritual jewellery based on them in the separate sections for each chakra and in the “Meaning” section of our site.
 We hope that this information and our beautiful chakra necklaces, chakra bracelets, and chakra earrings will inspire and support you on your spiritual path.